Can I Tune Up My Own Heater?

-Why Do Heaters Require Maintenance?
+Why Does My Heater Require Maintenance?

 But Why Can’t I Do It Myself?

 There are actually a couple of important maintenance tasks that you can handle for your heater on your own.
 If you use a forced air heater, for instance, then you should be changing your air filter as needed.
-There are a few different factors that will influence how frequently this needs to be done, including the presence of pets and general cleanliness of the house.
+There are a few different factors that will influence how frequently this needs to be done, including the presence of pets and the general cleanliness of the house.
 Typically, though, you’re looking at every 1-3 months.

 You can also keep the area surrounding your indoor heating unit clean and clear of debris, and be sure to keep the space around your outdoor heat pump unit free of refuse.
 Whatever type of heater you use, it needs space to do its job right.
 But there is a lot more to heating maintenance than this.